JayPea21/School2/README.md

  I think the table design is pretty straight-forward except for the address tables.
 In the address table, the field "type" signifies whether the "link_serial" field is linked to a person or school serial.
 Without this flag to signify, we could have a situation where a school serial and person serial both matched.
+ Theoretically it would be 'S' for student and 'F' for faculty.